Isatuximab-irfc (By injection)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting this medicine.
 Use an effective form of birth control during treatment and for at least 5 months after the last dose.

 - Do not breastfeed during treatment with this medicine.

-- Tell your doctor if you have any type of infection.
+- Tell your doctor if you have any type of infection (including shingles).

 - This medicine may cause the following problems: